Miracle on Manchester: Los Angeles Kings

-For the Kings, the 1981–82 season was a disappointing struggle.
-After an impressive 99-point season in 1980–81, they suffered through one of the worst one-year declines in NHL history, plummeting down to just 63 points in 1981–82.
+After a 99-point season in 1980–81, they suffered through one of the worst one-year declines in NHL history, plummeting down to just 63 points in 1981–82.
 The team's fall precipitated a coaching change, as Don Perry replaced Parker MacDonald on January 11, 1982.
 Of the 16 playoff qualifiers in the NHL, Los Angeles had the poorest record.
 The Kings' total of 314 goals was lower than the league average of 321; they also allowed 369 goals, more than all but two teams in the NHL in 1981–82.

 The Kings were led offensively by Marcel Dionne, who scored 117 points and was eighth in the NHL in scoring.
 Dave Taylor, Dionne's right winger on the Triple Crown Line was second on the team with 106 points.
 Dionne's usual left winger, Charlie Simmer, missed 30 games due to injury and tallied only 39 points during regular season play.
 Other offensive notables for the Kings included forward Jim Fox and rookie forward Steve Bozek, as well as defenseman Larry Murphy.
 This youthful presence in the Los Angeles lineup was further solidified by forwards Bernie Nicholls, Doug Smith, and Daryl Evans.

 The high number of goals scored against the Kings was in part a reflection of an outmoded defensive mentality.
 The 1980s were a decade that witnessed an increasingly speedy game, one which seemed unstoppable to the Kings' old, rangy, "stay-at-home" blueliners of the 1970s.
 In addition, L.A.'s goaltending suffered a decline; starting goaltender Mario Lessard allowed 4.36 goals per game, one of the worst figures in the league.
 Backup goaltender Doug Keans fared little better, at 4.30 goals allowed per game.

-The Kings were expected to be easy prey for the Oilers in the first round, as their weaknesses in goal and slow defense were seen as offering little resistance to the Oilers' speed and scoring prowess.
-During the 1981–82 regular season, the Kings and Oilers met eight times, with Edmonton going 5-1-2.
+During the 1981–82 regular season, the Kings and Oilers met eight times, with Edmonton going 5–1–2.
 The Oilers outscored the Kings 51 goals to 27.